akkoyun/akkoyun/README.md

 ---

+## My Libraries

+I also write open source libraries for AVR based microcontrollers.
+Please feel free to use them.

 ### Telit GE910 GSM Module Library
 I work on GSM based iot modules more than 8 years.
 So i started to work on a library for most stable GSM module GE910.
 [This library](https://github.com/akkoyun/GE910) is a open-source library for Telit GSM modules.
 This module tested on GE910.
 And also placed on **Arduino Library Manager** (you can use this library with all Ardunio modules).